Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 - Whole Pork Butt (Boston Butt)

-- Jeff's rub recipe (this is where the amazing flavor come from)
+- Jeff's original rub recipe (this is where the amazing flavor come from)

 - Regular yellow mustard